TooTallNate/ansi.js/README.md

 fancy things in a terminal window, like render text in colors, delete characters, lines, the entire window, or hide and show the cursor, and lots more!

-The code for the example in the screenshot above can be found in the `examples` directory.
+The code for the example in the screenshot above can be found in the `examples/imgcat` directory.

 #### Features: